 There were so many opportunities to meet other kids and friend them: neighborhood kids, kids in your class, and even the kids of your parent’s friends.
 When you were a child, it was okay to walk up to another kid and declare that they were now your best friend, but that’s not how it works when you’re a grown-up.

 It’s much more challenging to make friends as an adult since there are certain social protocols in place that must be followed.
 You don’t want to seem desperate to make a friend or you’ll appear sketchy, nor do you want to come off as indifferent or difficult.
 No one chooses to be friends with someone who was problematic right from the start.

-Friendship should be the positive experience that enriches our lives.
+Friendship should be a positive experience that enriches our lives.

 If you tend to be more introverted, you may wonder how you could ever strike up a conversation with a stranger.
 Robin Lee Allen says, “When someone inevitably introduces themselves, I practice being open and learning their story.
 I ask myself, “Who is this person?
 What is he or she searching for?
 Are they interested in others or themselves?
 What is their primary motivation?”
 I then ask a series of questions that lead me to the answers and actually listen to their responses.
 At this point, no one believes I am an introvert.”

 How to Never Ask “Why Can’t I Make Friends” Again